Yorko/mlcourse.ai/book/topic08/bonus_assignment08.md

   </div>
 </div><br>

-This assignment is an extended version of the [demo assignment](assignment08) where SDG regressor is implemented.
+This assignment is an extended version of the [demo assignment](assignment08) where the SGD regressor is implemented.
 Also, we go deeper into the math behind this wonderful optimization algorithm.
 Here is one of the questions:

 <br>
 <div align="center">